This section lists frequently used terminology

-The Arbiter is a neutral party with some special privileges on behalf of Borrower and Lender(s) such as the ability to liquidate collateral (see here for more).
+The Arbiter is a neutral third party with special privileges designated by the parties to the agreement from the outset of the agreement (see here for more).

 A credit line provided by a single Lender for a given token on a Line of Credit facility (each Credit has a unique ID).